Agentic AI for ISAC: Analysis, Framework, and Case Study: Case Study: Agentic AI for ISAC

 \textit{\textbf{Action Execution}}: The decisions (\textit{i.e.}, commands) generated by the reasoning module can be executed in two modes.
 The first is direct command control, where the commands interact directly with the physical environment.
 The second involves external tool assistance, where the commands are processed through external programs or APIs before interacting with the physical world.
+In particular, in scenarios that integrate multiple tools, some existing tool engineering methods~\cite{Liu2026} can be integrated into this module to help the framework more intelligently decide when to invoke which tool.
 Notably, in the agentic ISAC system, decisions can be executed through hybrid modes, where some are performed directly while others are carried out with the assistance of external tools.